Roberto Beccantini

 Roberto Beccantini (born 20 December 1950 in Bologna) is an Italian sports journalist.

+Career

 He started writing for Tuttosport on 20 August 1970.
 On 1 March 1981, Beccantini transferred to La Gazzetta dello Sport.
 He was head of the department for international football of La Gazzetta dello Sport.
 He switched to La Stampa on 1 February 1992.
 Beccantini was one of the first journalists who reported on the 2006 Italian football scandal.
 In 2011, he won the Nando Martellini journalism award.